Central Coast Grammar School

 Central Coast Grammar School is an independent secular co-educational primary and secondary day school, located in Erina Heights on the Central Coast of New South Wales, Australia.
-The school provides a general education for approximately 1,315 students from Year K to Year 12; and is situated on a 17 ha campus.
+The school provides a general education for approximately 1,315 students from Year K to Year 12; and is situated on a 17 ha campus with many buildings such as the Richard Lornie Centre, named after the former headmaster, the Junior School buildings for Kindergarten to Year 6, tennis and basketball courts, a rugby oval used for many purposes and a hockey turf.

 History

 The school was established in 1985, opening with 16 teachers and 185 students.
 It was the first school of its type on the Central Coast.
 It was expanded in the 1990s, incorporating buildings from the former Erina Hotel-Motel.

 Headmasters

 The following individuals have served as headmasters of Central Coast Grammar School: